Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 observer never sees anything that would identify the certificate shown to the User Agent.

-Each bearer token is additionally associated with a pre-shared key, which is provided to the TLS key schedule.
-This prevents an active attacker from establishing a TLS connection to the host, advertising an observed bearer token, and learning which certificate is provided that way.
+Each bearer token is additionally associated with a pre-shared key which is provided to the TLS key schedule.
+This prevents an active attacker from establishing a TLS connection to the host, advertising an observed bearer token, and learning which certificate is provided.

 Finally, note that it is not a goal to prevent an attacker from learning whether a User Agent has previously contacted a host *at all* before.
 The protocol